Paris sewers: The sewer in fiction

+Jean Valjean carries Marius in the Paris sewers in Les Miserables.
+Etching by Fortuné Meaulle. c.
+1880.

 The sewer system is described in Victor Hugo's 1862 novel, Les Misérables (Part 5, Jean Valjean; Book II, The Intestine of the Leviathan, ch.1, The Land Impoverished by the Sea): "...
 Paris has another Paris under herself; a Paris of sewers; which has its streets, its crossings, its squares, its blind alleys, its arteries, and its circulation, which is slime, minus the human form", and also appears in a scene near the end of the musical based on the novel.

 The sewer system plays a key part in H. L. Humes's 1958 novel, The Underground City.
 Humes, an American novelist, was a cofounder of the Paris Review.

-The sewer features in a section of Max Brook's World War Z. Many people fled to the sewers to escape the dead, but were followed, leaving one of the most dangerous campaigns of the "war".
+The sewer features in a section of Max Brook's World War Z. Many people fled to the sewers to escape the dead, but were followed, giving rise to one of the most dangerous campaigns of the "war".

-In the American television show The Honeymooners episode "The Man from Space", broadcast 31 December 1955, sewer worker Ed Norton comes in dressed as an 18th-century fop, and announces that he will win the Raccoon lodge costume ball because he is dressed as "Pierre Francois de la Brioski, designer of the Paris sewers."
+In the American television show The Honeymooners episode "The Man from Space", broadcast 31 December 1955, sewer worker Ed Norton enters dressed as an 18th-century fop, and announces that he will win the Raccoon lodge costume ball because he is dressed as "Pierre Francois de la Brioski, designer of the Paris sewers."
 Norton later corrected himself and said he found out that Brioski was the man who "condemned the Paris sewers."